 - Be permeable to air and water to reduce surface area runoff.
 Areas with concrete, structures or other surfaces that air and water cannot move through will be disqualified.

 - Note: Turf areas replaced with structures or any impermeable surfaces will not be eligible for a rebate.
 Exclude these turf areas from your measurements to avoid program disqualification and processing delays.
 Some examples of built structures include: raised patios, decks and garages.

 - Pathways with broken concrete (spaced concrete), flagstone or other like materials may be used, but cannot be grouted with cement or concrete.
 Approved filler typically used for these materials is loose sand.

 - Include a stormwater feature designed to capture rainfall through infiltration or on-site storage for reuse.
 Eligible techniques include: rain gardens, rock gardens, dry river beds, swales, berms, grades, rain barrels and cisterns.
 Please visit the Sustainable Approach page for more information.

 - In order for the rain barrel/cistern to qualify as a rainwater capture feature, the property must have existing gutters around the full perimeter of the roof and existing downspouts for adequate water collection.
 In the case of a partially flat roof, gutters and downspouts must be throughout all pitched areas in order to qualify.

 - Installed rain barrels/cisterns must meet all local and regional requirements and be connected properly to installed rain gutters and downspouts.
 Rain barrels/cisterns must be installed in, and drain to, the project area.

-- Include three (3) inches depth of organic mulch surrounding all plants.
+- Include a three (3) inch deep ring of organic mulch surrounding all plants.
 Acceptable forms of organic mulch include shredded bark, bark nuggets or wood chips.

 - Include irrigation modification or conversion; this is required for all projects: